GatchamanII/AW-Improvements/README.md

 * Reinstate the ability to select text
 * ~~Reinstate normal right-click functions~~ - Not currently working
 * Show a prominent warning if "Bareback" or "Unprotected Sex" are present in Enjoys list
+* If no phone number displayed on profile, show last known number from UKP API